Terminations is used to enter Termination details for an employee and to calculate their Termination Pay.

 For more information about ETPs and their codes, refer to the ATO link below:

-A Termination transaction must always be the LAST transaction entered for an employee in a pay period.
-This is to ensure that any leave included in other transactions is taken into account when leave is calculated for the Termination pay.
+A Termination transaction must be the LAST transaction entered for an employee in a pay period.
+This ensures that any leave included in other transactions is accounted for when the Termination leave is calculated.

 There may be instances where you enter a termination transaction, and there is no entitlement to pay, e.g. you've previously entered the termination payment and need to record the Termination Reason or the employee is a casual with no entitlement.
 For steps on how to enter these transactions, refer to the section below, 'Entering a Termination Transaction where no payment is required'.